Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ### Git & GitHub

 The version control and storage system used for MyPSE.ie is Git and GitHub respectively.

-Whilst setting up the development environment for this project I made the error of accidentally pushing to Github (ergo exposing) the SECURITY_KEY variable within the settings.py file.
-This variable was part of the code institute's student project template which I used in order to expidiate the initial setup phase of project.
-I imediately changed this variable and concealed it within the env.py file which was then subsequently added to .gitignore.
-The CI's variable was never at any point used as a functioning key during the development or deployment of the app.

 ### Lucidchart